They have $1.2 million and no pensions, can they retire?

 Again, we have assumed a fairly generous $70,000 per year after-tax spend in retirement for them – keep that in mind!

-Therefore, by making a permanent reduction to their average spending target by ~ $10,000 per year (or an equal increase in their net income for some years), I certainly feel having a $1.2 million-dollar nest egg and no debt is outstanding for retirement success.
+Therefore, by making a permanent reduction to their average spending target by ~ $10,000 per year (or an equal increase in their net income for some years), I certainly feel having a $1.2 million-dollar nest egg and no debt is outstanding for retirement success for a couple that wants to spend $60,000 year year.

 Scenario 2 – MER 0.25% – Success Rate With $10,000/Year Less Spending ~ $60,000 per year